awwaiid/thelackthereof/content/Linux on the Lenovo 3000 v100.md

 ## Video
 Debian set up the 1280x800 resolution out of the box.
-I've since enabled graphic accelleration and figured out a dual-monitor mode.
-I have to swich Xorg configs to go from single to multi-monitor.
+I've since enabled graphic acceleration and figured out a dual-monitor mode.
+I have to switch Xorg configs to go from single to multi-monitor.
 I have an experimental version that sort-of switches dynamically using xrandr... but it doesn't work.

 ### Lenovo 3000 v100 945GM Xorg i810 single-screen config
 ```